htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     transfer input, for instance) will not be included in the average.

 :classad-attribute-def:`JobDurationCount`
     attribute.
-This is also the the total number times a job has exited.
+This is also the total number times a job has exited.
     Jobs that never start (because input transfer fails, for instance) are not included in the count.